ViralSeq/viral_seq/README.md

   3. The conflict seems to be resovled.
 It was from a combination of using `!` as a function for factorial and the gem name `viral_seq`. @_@

 ## Updates

+### Version-1.6.5-08242022

+  1. Add warnings if `tcs` pipeline is excecuting through source instead of installing from `gem`.
+  2. Optimized `ViralSeq:SeqHash#a3g` hypermut algorithm.
+Allowing a external reference other than the sample reference.

 ### Version-1.6.4-07182022